purduesigbots/pros-docs/v5/api/cpp/rotation.rst

 set_reversed
 ~~~~~~~~~

-Sets if the rotational sensor's positive/negative direction is reversed or not.
+Reverse the Rotation Sensor's direction

 This function uses the following values of ``errno`` when an error state is reached: